pmillan-gpsw/Churn_Rforests/README.md

 # Churn_Rforests
 ###Goal:

-Predicting the probability that a customer will churn looking at his recent (going back 60 days from deactivation date or current date if he is an active customer) ticketing activity, his service line history
+Predict probability that a customer will churn looking at his recent *(going back 60 days from deactivation date or current date if he is an active customer)* ticketing activity, his service line history

 ###Data:
 * **Serviceline data** : *customer_view*